 The same principles that guided you through rehab will be the ones you want to hold on to throughout recovery.
 Honesty will keep you on the right track.
-Although you may choose to be private about your life and struggles, you will find strength when you refuse to feel shame about your recovery process.
+Although you may choose to be private about your life and struggles with addiction, you may actually find yourself strengthened and empowered when you refuse to feel shame about your recovery process.

-Each day, check up on your thoughts, behaviors, and feelings.
-Be on the lookout for old patterns or feelings of fear, worry, or anxiety.
-Dedicate yourself to taking the steps you have learned in rehab to make course corrections when something is amiss.
+Each day, check up on your thoughts, behaviors and feelings.
+Be on the lookout for old patterns or feelings of fear, worry or anxiety.
+Dedicate yourself to taking the steps you have learned in rehab to make course corrections when something goes amiss.
 Do not be afraid of relapse.
-Instead, be confident in your ability to handle failure, mistakes, and negative feelings in a healthy and productive way.
+Instead, be confident in your ability to handle failure, mistakes and negative feelings in a healthy and productive way.

-Build a Support System
+Build a support system

 Only when you get outside yourself and engage with the world around you from a place of contentment and genuine love do you become completely free of addiction.
 You will have many opportunities to “pay it forward” throughout the rest of your journey.